 Description

-It is recommended that containers in Blob Storage be made recoverable by enabling the soft delete configuration.
-This saves and recovers data when blobs or blob snapshots are deleted.
+It is recommended that Blob Storage containers be made recoverable by enabling the soft delete for containers configuration.
+This saves and recovers data when containers are deleted.

 Rationale

-Containers and Blob Storage data can be deleted incorrectly.
+Containers can be deleted incorrectly.
 An attacker or malicious user may do this deliberately to cause disruption.
-Deleting an Azure Storage blob causes immediate data loss.
-Enabling this configuration for Azure Storage ensures that even if blobs or data are deleted from the storage account, those objects are recoverable for a defined period set in the "Retention policies," ranging from 1 day to 365 days.
+Deleting a container causes immediate data loss.
+Enabling this configuration for Azure Storage ensures that even if containers are deleted from the storage account, those containers are recoverable for a defined retention period.

 Impact